United States Army Signal Corps: Korean War and Vietnam War

-Post Vietnam and Gulf War
+Post-Vietnam and Gulf War

+Established in 1971 by the Department of Defense, the Joint Tactical Communications Office developed the TRI-TAC (Tri-Service Tactical Communications) system to establish common digital standards, optimize existing analog hardware, and modernize tactical battlefield communications.
+Manufactured by GTE Sylvania, its key switching components—such as the hybrid AN/TTC-39 circuit switch and the store-and-forward AN/TYC-39 message switch—were mounted in transportable S-280 shelters to support high-mobility joint operations for all military branches.
+The architecture enabled a seamless multi-year transition from predominantly analog signals to fully digital, high-speed integrated voice and data capabilities.

-A major program in 1988 was the initial production and deployment phase of the mobile-subscriber equipment (MSE) system.
+A major program in 1988 was the initial production and deployment of the Mobile Subscriber Equipment (MSE) system.
 The MSE system called for setting up the equivalent of a mobile telephone network on a battlefield, allowing a commander or Tactical Operations Center (TOC) to connect mobile telephones and fax machines in vehicles with each other, sending and receiving secure information.
 Talking through signal nodes, MSE established a seamless connection from the battlefield even back to commercial telephone lines.
-Significant to the Signal soldiers, MSE was fielded on the backs of Humvee, rather than on the larger, less-mobile M35 2-1/2 ton cargo trucks—the "deuce and a half".
+Significant to the Signal soldiers, MSE was fielded on the backs of Humvee, rather than on the larger, less-mobile M35 2½-ton cargo trucks—the "deuce and a half".

-By 1990, most Army units had replaced their older VRC-12 series FM radios for the new SINCGARS ("SINgle-Channel Ground-Air Radio Systems") family of equipment.
-Rather than sending a signal along one signal frequency, the SINCGARS radios sent its signals across many frequencies, "hopping" from one frequency to another at high speed.
+By 1990, most Army units had replaced their older VRC-12 series FM radios for the new SINCGARS ("Single-Channel Ground-Air Radio Systems") family of equipment.
+Rather than sending a signal along one signal frequency, the SINCGARS radios sent their signals across many frequencies, "hopping" from one frequency to another at high speed.
 This allowed many nets to share an already-crowded frequency spectrum.
 Later generations of these radios combined the communications security (COMSEC) encryption devices with the receiver/transmitter, making a single easier-to-program unit.
 Most significant, the SINCGARS radios could send and receive digital traffic with great fidelity.
-By the advent of Operation Desert Shield, all Army units were deployed using the most secure FM communications in the world.
-The SINCGARS radios have a failure rate in extreme heat of once every 7,000 hours compared to the VRC-12 series' failure rate of 2–300 hours.
+By the advent of Operation Desert Shield, all deployed Army units had transitioned to SINCGARS, then considered among the most secure tactical FM communications systems available.
+The SINCGARS radios have a failure rate in extreme heat of once every 7,000 hours compared to the VRC-12 series' failure rate of 200–300 hours.

 Afghanistan and Iraq

-Since October 2001, the Signal Corps has provided communications for the War in Afghanistan (2001–2021) and the War in Iraq.
-The Signal Corps is currently fielding the Warfighter Information Network-Tactical (WIN-T).
-It will eventually provide "On-The-Move" down to the company level for maneuver, fires and aviation brigades, and will fully support the Future Combat Systems (FCS) program; and also provide protected satellite communications "On-The-Move" capability against jamming, detection and intercept and will be aligned with the Telecommunications Satellite (TSAT) program.
+Since October 2001, the Signal Corps provided communications for the War in Afghanistan and the Iraq War.
+The Signal Corps fielded the Warfighter Information Network-Tactical (WIN-T).
+It provided "On-The-Move" down to the company level for maneuver, fires, and aviation brigades, and fully supported the Future Combat Systems (FCS) program.
+It also provided protected satellite communications "On-The-Move" capability against jamming, detection and intercept, and will be aligned with the Telecommunications Satellite (TSAT) program.

 Military occupational specialties

-Signal Corps military occupational specialties are:
+The Signal Corps military occupational specialties are: